 What are the benefits of clay tile roofing?

 ● Clay roofing is very durable.
 This type of roofing is resistant to fire, insects, and rot.
-It is considered to be extremely durable and has a lengthy lifespan if properly cared for.
-A well maintained clay roof can last up to 100 years or more.
-This makes it one of the most durable of all roofing materials.
+It is extremely durable and has a long lifespan if properly cared for.
+A well-maintained clay roof can last up to 100 years or more.
+This makes it one of the most durable roofing materials.

 ● Clay roofing is low maintenance.
 Clay roofing is more expensive than metal roofing, roof shingles, and other roofing types but it also doesn’t require as much maintenance.
 Over time, this lowers the total cost of ownership and can even out any extra up-front fees.

 ● Clay roofing regulates rooftop temperatures.
 When installed properly, air is free to circulate beneath clay tile roofing.
 In turn, this helps to regulate the temperature of the roof, especially in hot weather.
 And as we all know, when the temperature of the roof is cooler so is the temperature within your home.
 As a result, clay tile roofing can help you to save on energy bills.